Permissionless-Software-Foundation/psffpp/README.md

 - [psf-bch-wallet](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet) is a command-line UI that uses this library to add files to the network.

 ## Instancing Library
-This library depends on [minimal-slp-wallet](https://www.npmjs.com/package/minimal-slp-wallet).
-An instance of that library is expected to be injected into this this one when instantiated.
+This library depends on the [minimal-slp-wallet](https://www.npmjs.com/package/minimal-slp-wallet) and [psf-multisig-approval](https://www.npmjs.com/package/psf-multisig-approval) libraries.
+An instance of minimal-slp-wallet is expected to be injected into this library when instantiated.
 Here is an example:

 ```javascript
 const SlpWallet = require('minimal-slp-wallet')